pantheon-systems/composer-lock-docker/README.md

 ...
 ```

-Note: If you're on OSX, you need to run `docker-machine ip default` (assuming
-`default` is the name of your docker-machine instance) in order to get the IP
-of the docker VM instead of using `localhost`, example:
+Provide an existing lock file, and update just one project with its
+dependencies:

 ```
-$ docker-machine ip default
-192.168.99.100

-$ curl 192.168.99.100:5000/update
+$ curl \
+  -F 'composer-json=@composer.json' \
+  -F 'composer-lock=@composer.lock' \
+  localhost:5000/update?project=org/name&with-dependencies=1
 ...

-## or:

-$ curl $(docker-machine ip default):5000/update
-...
 ```

+If you want to know the exact IP address of the local docker image, you
+can use:

+`docker-machine ip default`

+(assuming `default` is the name of your docker-machine instance)

+Use this if `localhost` does not work for local testing.

 Run on Kubernetes
 -----------------
 See `examples/kubernetes` directory for files.
+Customize to suit (optional),
-Customize to suit, then run:
+then run:

 ```
 $ cd examples/kubernetes
 $ kubectl apply -f deploy.yaml
 $ kubectl apply -f service.yaml
+$ kubectl get services composer-lock
 ```

+Access the service via the address shown in the "External IP" column.